Owen Hart: Aftermath

-Bradshaw talked about how Hart spent less money on the road than most wrestlers because he wanted to retire early and spend time with his family.
-Owen's friend and Nation of Domination partner The Rock also made a short speech before engaging in a short match against Val Venis.
-Test then spoke about a rib Owen pulled on him.
-The broadcast ended with Stone Cold Steve Austin coming out for a special salute to Hart by climbing the turnbuckle and performing his famous "beer-bash" routine, ending with him giving a toast to Owen (whose picture was displayed on the Titantron throughout the entire show) and leaving one beer in the ring (for Owen).
+A special episode of Raw Is War that aired on May 24, 1999, the night after Hart's death, was dubbed Raw Is Owen.
+It was broadcast live from the Kiel Center in St. Louis.
 The tribute show scored a 7.2 Nielsen rating, making it the highest-rated special episode in Raw history and the third highest-rated episode of Raw overall.
-Shawn Michaels, in his Heartbreak and Triumph autobiography, notes that "Owen is the only guy you could have a two-hour show for, and no-one would say a bad word about him."
 The next day, WWF taped the episode of Raw for May 31, 1999.
 During that show, Jeff Jarrett defeated The Godfather to win the WWF Intercontinental Championship, the title Hart was booked to win for a third time at Over the Edge.
 Celebrating his victory, Jarrett screamed Hart's name.

-On October 4, 1999, five months after Owen's death, Bret Hart faced Chris Benoit on WCW Nitro in a tribute to his brother.
-The match took place in the same arena in which Owen had fallen to his death.
+On October 4, 1999, five months after Hart's death, Bret Hart faced Chris Benoit on WCW Monday Nitro in a tribute to his brother.
+The match took place in the same arena in which Hart had fallen to his death.